Adel, Georgia: Geography

 Adel is located just south of the center of Cook County at (31.138466, -83.425944).
 It is bordered to the north by Sparks.
 U.S. Route 41 passes through the center of town as Hutchinson Avenue, and Interstate 75 passes through the western side of the city, with access from Exit 39.
-Valdosta is 26 mi to the south, and Tifton is 23 mi to the north.

 According to the United States Census Bureau, Adel has a total area of 21.3 km2, of which 20.9 km2 is land and 0.5 km2, or 2.21%, is water.

 The climate in this area is characterized by relatively high temperatures and evenly distributed precipitation throughout the year.
 According to the Köppen Climate Classification system, Adel has a humid subtropical climate, abbreviated "Cfa" on climate maps.